aureliendersy/ML_Polylogarithms/README.md

 ### Models
-The models are found under
+The trained models are found under

 Dataset | Link
 --- | ---